 In JobVite’s most recent annual survey of recruiters, 96% use social media to find candidates, with LinkedIn, by far, the most popular site, followed by Facebook and Twitter.
 Of the six seconds recruiters generally spend scanning a profile, 20% is used in evaluating profile photos.

 On LinkedIn, you are forty times less likely to be approached with career opportunities if you don’t have a profile photo.
 LinkedIn requires a photo for 100% completion of your profile, and your profile's visibility is greatly increased when your profile is complete.
 Without a photo you’re unlikely to be found by someone searching for your skills.
-(LinkedIn’s rules for a 100% complete profile)
+(See LinkedIn's Simple steps to a complete LinkedIn Profile.)

 If hiring managers and recruiters do find you or look you up online after receiving your resume, they will wonder why your photo was omitted.
 They’ll wonder if you have something to hide.
 Or, are you behind the times?